-All new employees participate in a training on emergency procedures, crime reporting, Clery and Title IX, and how these apply to their work with students.
-Those most likely to be considered "responsible parties" by students regarding Title IX complaints receive annual refresher training.
+New employees participate in a training on emergency procedures, crime reporting, Clery and prevention and response to sexual misconduct, and how these apply to their work with students.
 CSAs are trained annually on Clery and Title IX reporting requirements.

 A new First Year Experience seminar was piloted for all students not involved in the Regiment of Midshipmen, who already have a required seminar called Personal Development.
 Workshops were offered in both seminars on Upstander Training (a different take on required bystander training) as well as healthy relationships and domestic violence prevention.